 - Driving under the influence: Impaired drivers have slowed reaction times, which may result in them not being able to slow down or stop in time before hitting a driver in front of them.

-- Speeding: Speeding can cause a rear-end collision because the driver traveling too quickly may not have enough time to slow down or stop before crashing into the driver in front of them.
+- Speeding: Speeding can cause a rear-end collision because the driver traveling too quickly may not have enough time to stop before crashing into the driver in front of them.

 - Tailgating: Quite possibly the most common cause of rear-end collisions is tailgating.
 Drivers that follow other vehicles too closely simply do not give themselves the distance necessary to stop in time.

-Our Attorney Can Prove the Leading Driver was At Fault
+A Gainesville Rear-End Collision Attorney Can Prove the Leading Driver Was At Fault

 The vast majority of rear-end collisions are the fault of the driver that struck another from behind.
 However, there are times when the leading driver is at fault for a rear-end collision, as well.